HylandSoftware/ngx-animations/README.md

 ### Contribution Ideas
 Want to contribute, but not sure where to start?
 Here are some suggestions
-* Take a look at [animations.css]() for inspiration.
+* Take a look at [animate.css](https://github.com/daneden/animate.css) for inspiration.
 You can also use the transitions on that site as a starting point for your animations
 * Make some emphasis transitions.
 Currently all animations run when the element is added to a view.
 There could be plenty of uses for animations that transition from an active to inactive state, or for emphasizing elements.
 * Currently, all animations grow and shrink in height, but not in width.
 See if shrinking width in the current animations works well, or add separate animations that shrink on the X axis.